 Bears are the raiders of garbage cans and can be destructive.
-Last year Recology responded to the committee’s request and made bear proof cans available to their customers.
+In years past, Recology responded to the committee’s request and made bear proof cans available to their customers.
 They sold out immediately and have reordered.
-The Parks department will also be placing them in their jurisdictions.
+APRC has also placed them in their jurisdictions.
 This was a real and effective practical outcome.

 Ashland’s deer population has been a growing concern to many, both for public safety and the safety of the animals.
-Last year, the mayor held a community forum to discuss the issue.
+Several years ago, Mayor Stromberg held a community forum to discuss the issue.
 From the various conflicting voices and opinions it became clear that, in order to really understand the problem, we had to know what we were dealing with, and establish some basic facts: Is the deer population increasing or decreasing?
 What is the distribution of deer among Ashland’s neighborhoods?

 These and other questions can begin to be addressed if we better understand how deer populations change over time.
 We hope that can be determined by conducting repeated, systematic, censuses of the population.
 Therefore, our objectives in conducting this first deer count are to (1) determine if it is possible to gather meaningful information about the deer population in Ashland using citizen volunteers and (2) begin the process of developing a long-term database on trends in the deer population.
 It is not to support any preconceived conclusions.

 The first deer census took place on the morning of Thursday, October 13, 2011 and was repeated in the spring of 2012.
 If successful, counts in future years will establish a baseline for understanding trends.
 The City has been divided into eight major areas with deer populations as provided by Recology staff observations.
 Teams of citizen observers will simultaneously count individuals within a given amount of time to prevent duplication.
-Here is a map of the census areas (PDF format).
+View a map of the census areas.